lgabs/gpt-resolve/exams/ita_2025/report.md

   - Essay exams in Mathematics, Physics, and Chemistry, each consisting of 10 questions.
   - An argumentative essay.
   - 15 objective questions in Portuguese.

+See more details in the [official exam announcemnt](https://vestibular.ita.br/instrucoes/edital_2025.pdf).

 ## Results